SigmoidNetmaker/amyloid-Beta-regulation/README.md

 The following suit of Maude files explore most of the metabolic interactions that regulate amyloid-Beta, as identified before 2010.

-alzheimer -- this module specifies most of the metabolic interactions that regulate amyloid-Beta
+alzheimer -- this module specifies the metabolic interactions that regulate amyloid-Beta
 mc-alzheimer -- this module sets up model-checking of the alzheimer specification
 alzheimer-check -- this command initiates a model-check of the alzheimer specification
 alzheimer-rew -- this command initiates rewrites of the alzheimer specification
 alzheimer-search -- this command initiates a search in the module alzheimer specification

 The following suit of Maude files explore most of the contributions of estrogen to amyloid-Beta regulation, as identified before 2012.

+alzheimerE -- this module specifies the contribution of estrogen to amyloid-Beta regulation
+mc-alzheimerE -- this module sets up model-checking of the alzheimer-estrogen specification
+alzheimerE-check -- this command initiates a model-check of the alzheimer-estrogen specification
+alzheimerE-rew -- this command initiates rewrites of the alzheimer-estrogen specification
+alzheimerE-search -- this command initiates a search in the module alzheimer-estrogen specification